 Capital allowance – make sure you’re in the know

-If you buy an asset, for example a car, tools, machinery or other equipment that you use for your business, you cannot deduct that purchase for your profits.
-Instead, you may be able to claim capital allowance for that expenditure.
+If you buy an asset, for example, a car, tools, machinery or other equipment that you use for your business, you cannot deduct that purchase for your profits.
+Instead, you may be able to claim a capital allowance for that expenditure.

 The aim is to give tax relief for the reduction in value of qualifying assets that you buy and own for business use by letting you write off their cost against the taxable income of your business.